 The last restriction that trips up people is that travel with a companion must be COMPLETED, NOT JUST BOOKED before the Companion Pass expires.
 That usually means the travel must be done before the end of the year.
-If you make a companion booking into the next year but don’t keep the pass, the companion ticket will be canceled.
+If you make a companion booking for the next year but don’t keep the pass, the companion ticket will be canceled.

 One positive of booking the primary traveler’s ticket first is that you may be able to sneak in booking a ticket at a lower price.
 If there’s only one Gotta Get Away fare left, you can book that ticket.
 As long as there’s another ticket available on the flight, the companion can get it for free, regardless of what the price for that NEXT ticket is.

 In my opinion, the ticket with the Companion Pass isn’t free.
 You need to pay the taxes and fees on the companion ticket and that is some cost you’ll need to pay.
 I’d also need to figure in the cost of paying for Early Bird seating which if you want, you’ll need to pay for each ticket.
 That means you’ll be paying an additional $15 – $25 for each ticket.
 That might be as much as $100 for two people on a round-trip.
 If you’re traveling with a companion, I’d imagine that you want to sit close to one another, or maybe not.